 Adirondack chairs may be the perfect

-for your garden or patio.
+Adirondack chairs may be the perfect chairs for your garden or patio.
 These chairs go great with nearly any other outdoor furniture style, while maximizing coziness.
 Style and comfort are what matter in a chair, and these chairs deliver both.

 In the early 1900's, a man named Thomas Lee was seeking a design for a comfortable outdoor chair design for his family home.
 Using his family members as "testers", he cut and nailed pieces together until the design seemed right.
 Mr. Lee lived in the town of Westport, in upstate New York.
 This little town sits near the shores of Lake Champlain, near the Adirondack Mountains.
 The first chairs of this style were called Westport chairs, named after the town.
-Later they became know as adirondack chairs, and became popular at the numerous resorts in the area.
+Later they became know as Adirondack chairs, and became popular at the numerous resorts in the area.

 Unfortunately for Mr. Lee, he didn't get the benefit from his popular design.
 He hired a local carpenter to help him make the chair he designed.
 The carpenter then patented the design (without Mr. Lee's knowledge or permission) and proceeded to make a handsome living.

-There are numerous variations of the basic adirondack chair design, but in general they all keep the theme of a wide, low, rear-leaning seat with a high back and wide arm rests.
+There are numerous variations of the basic design, but in general they all keep the theme of a wide, low, rear-leaning seat with a high back and wide arm rests.
 The real differences are in three basic areas;

 1 - What is it made of?